gagnedavid25/SimpleValidatorBuilder/README.md

 ```
 \* The SimpleValueObject class and the Result struct are from the CSharpFunctionalExtensions package.

-To create an instance of the Celsius object:
+To create an instance of the Celsius class:
 ```csharp
 var celsius = Celsius.Create(20m).Value;
 ```